thomashoneyman/real-world-pact/02-goliath-wallet/README.md

 The Goliath wallet is a TypeScript + React frontend that interacts with Kadena's Chainweb blockchain.
 It is a minimal but complete frontend application, intended for developers who have built a React application before but are newcomers to Pact and Chainweb.
 This project builds on the [smart contract we developed in Project 1](../01/faucet-contract/) and demonstrates how to:

-- Use the [pact-lang-api](https://github.com/kadena-io/pact-lang-api) library to send transactions to a Chainweb node for execution and read th results.
+- Use the [pact-lang-api](https://github.com/kadena-io/pact-lang-api) library to send transactions to a Chainweb node for execution and read the results.
 - Query our local Chainweb node for information on one chain or across all 20 chains (for example, to retrieve an account's balance on all chains).
 - Write an interface for interacting with the faucet smart contract we developed in Project 1